 How would you rank the albums of Led Zeppelin from best to worst?

-What’s the best album to introduce a new listener to your favorite stage in Led Zeppelin’s career?
+What’s the best album to introduce a new listener to your favourite stage in Led Zeppelin’s career?

 Who is the most talented Led Zeppelin member?